XavaDigital/ServerlessSaas/README.md

 },
 ```

+Note: When you deploy your app NOT to Netlify, you need to run your own authentication server to use GitHub authentication for NetlifyCMS.
+This is already implemented for your with some Cloud Functions (see `/functions/oauth/`), but you still need to follow the steps described [here](#Deploy-on-Vercel) before you deploy to production.

 ## Firebase

 Firebase helps you build apps fast, without managing infrastructure.
 It is built on Google infrastructure and scales automatically, for even the largest apps.
 It also starts completely free, and when you start to grow you will only pay for what you use.